Pinterest strategies for a beginning blogger

 There are many more nuances to Pinterest strategy than are discussed in this post.
 You can really dive deep and optimize every aspect of your Pinterest presence and you should.
 Follow our model of spending 25% of your time learning your craft and 75% of your time implementing what you’ve learned and you will quickly see results.

 Follow to be followed

-If you want your content to be seen on Pinterest, you need a following.
+If you want your content to be seen on Pinterest, you can grow a following to get organic views.
 Look around on Pinterest and search for people with the same interests.
 Follow people on the same boards as you.